Assigning Source Accounts to Identities

 To resolve uncorrelated accounts when you can access the sources:

-- From the Admin interface, go to Global > Reports.
+- Go to Admin > Global > Reports.

 - Select either PDF or CSV in the Uncorrelated Accounts row to generate a list of all uncorrelated accounts.